-Following the closing of this offering, we intend to compensate each non-employee director through annual stock option grants and by paying a cash fee for each board of directors and committee meeting attended.
-Currently, we do not compensate our directors for serving on our board of directors, other than reimbursement of reasonable expenses for attendance at board meetings.
-No compensation was paid to our directors in the year ended December 31, 2017.
+Following the closing of this offering, we intend to compensate each non-employee director through annual stock option grants and by paying annual fees for their participation on the board and on respective board committees.
+Our board members will receive compensation of \$10,000 per quarter, as well as an annual award of \$10,000 in stock option grants that would vest as of the next annual meeting or in one year.
 Our board of directors will review director compensation annually and adjust it according to then current market conditions and good business practices.